Last Updated on October 1, 2022

 Particularly popular is the seaside resort of Pattaya.
 Chonburi’s smaller, quieter seaside towns, however, are also quite popular with foreigners and Thais alike.

 9. Historical Sukhothai, Another of the Top 10 Places in Thailand

-Founded in the 13th century, Sukhothai, which literally means “Dawn of Happiness”, was the first truly independent Thai Kingdom and enjoyed a golden age under King Ramkhamhaeng, who is credited with creating the Thai alphabet.
-The superb temples and monuments of this great city have been lovingly restored, and Sukhothai Historical Park, a UNESCO World Heritage Site, is popular with travelers, particularly on those occasional nights the park when the park remains open and the graceful Buddhas are illuminated by lights.
+By all means,see the superb temples and monuments of this great city that have been lovingly restored.
+Sukhothai Historical Park, a UNESCO World Heritage Site, is popular with travelers, particularly on those occasional nights when the park remains open and the graceful Buddhas are illuminated by lights.

 Phang Nga province is renowned for its beautiful land, spectacular bay, amazing islands and good diving.

 Most famous is Phang Nga Bay National Park, a surprisingly beautiful geological wonder filled with islets, sunken caverns, and startling rock formations.
 Many of the latter rise vertically out of the sea.

 The bay is extremely sheltered and ideal for expeditions on sea kayaks.
 Many travelers use them to explore the many fascinating caverns and islands throughout the bay.